-To graduate, an Industrial Engineering student following the old curriculum is required to complete 2.0 credits in complementary studies, of which at least 1.0 credits are HSS courses (0.5 credits = 1 half year course).
+To graduate, an Industrial Engineering student following the new curriculum is required to complete 1.5 credits in complementary studies, of which at least 1.0 credits are HSS courses (0.5 credits = 1 half year course).
 These are typically taken in third and fourth year, or in the summer (additional tuition fees will be applied).
-For a list of faculty approved HSS electives, click $\frac{1}{100}$ here.
+For a list of faculty approved HSS electives, click here.